 - 1. Hair longer than shoulder length must be tied back and controlled - 2.
 Jewelry must be conservative and should not present a safety hazard to students or others. - 3.
 Conservative earrings are the only visible pierced accessories permitted.
-Ear piercing should be modest in size. - 4.
-Fingernails must be short enough to avoid accidents or puncture to gloves and ensure adequate cleanliness.
+Ear piercings should be modest in size. - 4.
+Fingernails must be short enough to avoid accidents or puncture through gloves and ensure adequate cleanliness.
 No artificial nails may be worn. - 5.
-Students are expected to maintain proper grooming techniques at all times, by daily bathing and use of deodorant or antiperspirant.
+Students are expected to always maintain proper grooming techniques by daily bathing and the use of deodorant or antiperspirant.
 Eliminate body odor, smoke or tobacco odors, or bad breath.
-Avoid strong perfumes/colognes, scented lotions, or aftershaves. - 6.
+Avoid strong perfumes/colognes, scented lotions, or aftershave. - 6.
 Males should be clean-shaven or have well-groomed beards. - 7.
 Visible body tattoos should be covered when possible.
-Students with them must comply with the MLT/PBT Department Head assessment (on a case-by-case basis) and prepare to comply with clinical site tattoo policies.

-- 8. Wear Navy Blue scrubs every day in lab and clinical portion of course. - 9.
-Wear a lab coat (provided by the school) - White or black shoes closed toe, liquid impermeable, must be clean and neat.
-No brightly colored shoes should be worn (Croc footwear only acceptable if contains NO holes). - 11.
-Wear the Wake Tech Student ID badge at all times.
-When on rotation, a clinical site may also require the student to wear the facilities ID badge.
+Students with them must comply with the MLT/PBT Department Head assessment (on a case-by-case basis) and prepare to comply with clinical site tattoo policies. - 8.
+Wear Navy Blue scrubs every day in the lab and clinical portion of the course. - 9.
+Wear a lab coat (provided by the school) - 10.
+White or black shoes closed toe, liquid impermeable, must be clean and neat.
+No brightly colored shoes should be worn (Croc footwear is only acceptable if it contains NO holes). - 11.
+Always wear the Wake Tech Student ID badge.
+When on rotation, a clinical site may also require the student to wear the facility's ID badge.